5l1v3r1/Mrs.Robot/README.md

 This example is a port of the code for a multilayer perceptron based variational autoencoder from this link https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py See [this tutorial](https://blog.keras.io/building-autoencoders-in-keras.html) for a description of how autoencoders work.

+## Autoencoders

+[insert image here]

+* Data compression algorithm where compression and decompression functions are defined for the user
+* Implemented using neural netowrks (especially useful for solving problems in unsupervised learning... but not every useful in a pragmatic sense.)

 ## Label Description &#x1F538;: